 You don’t want your hunting experience to be cut short, which is why battery life is a high priority when looking for new gear.
 Once again ATN didn’t disappoint in this department.
 From our perspective this is the second most important upgrade you’ll enjoy with these scopes.

-While the Thor HD range already gave you eight hours in the field without needing a recharge, the Thor 4 can give you 16 or even more.
-On the 384 units the brand even promises as much as 18 hours continuous use.
+While the ThOR HD range already gave you eight hours in the field without needing a recharge, the Thor 4 can give you 18 or even more.
+On the 384 units the brand even promises as much as 18 hours of continuous use.
 That’s more than double what the market is used to.

 Part of this is thanks to the efficient dual core processor.
 Because it doesn’t run as hot as many others it helps save energy.